voidash/text-to-handwriting/README.md

 3. artifacts generator. which makes it more credible

 ## how I intend to use it.
 4000 words for 5 marks is simply unacceptable and that for survey portion.
 I have absolutely no interest on it.
 So i am copying and pasting articles.
-After formatting, i will print it and scan using camscanner, which will produce artifacts by itself. and sending it.
+After formatting, i will print it and scan using camscanner, which will produce artifacts by itself.
+Last step is to Send.
+I will get suggestion from friends then send it.